 \subsection{Compact and Transferable Representations}

-One of the core advantages of line-drawing pretraining is the emergence of compact and structurally focused internal representations.
+One of the core advantages of a structure-first curriculum is the emergence of compact and structurally focused internal representations.
 To investigate this, we first analyze the intrinsic dimensionality of neural activations in a ResNet-18 model trained under two regimes: color-only vs. line-drawing → color.
 We extract penultimate layer activations across STL10 test images and compute principal components (PCs) via PCA.

-As shown in Figure~\ref{fig:LowDimension}, the line-drawing-pretrained model requires only 18 PCs to explain 90\% of the variance, compared to 30 for the color-only model—suggesting that the model organizes information more economically and filters out redundant features.
+As shown in Figure~\ref{fig:LowDimension}, the model from the structure-first curriculum requires only 18 PCs to explain 90\% of the variance, compared to 30 for the color-only model—suggesting that the model organizes information more economically and filters out redundant features.
 This compressed manifold structure aligns with principles of efficient coding and complements earlier findings on activation sparsity (Figure~\ref{fig:tuning_curve}).

 We further examine whether this structural compactness benefits model distillation.
-Using a standard teacher-student framework, we compare the performance of student models (MobileNetV1, ResNet-8, VGG-8) distilled from ResNet-18 teachers trained with either color-only or line-drawing → color supervision.
-As shown in Table~\ref{tab:distillation_full}, students distilled from line-pretrained teachers consistently outperform those trained from color-only teachers.
-For example, a MobileNetV1 distilled from a line-drawing-pretrained teacher (Pretrained with 70\%-data to reduce the confounding factor of a stronger teacher) achieves 75.48\% accuracy—exceeding the 73.83\% achieved by the color-only teacher while the two teacher share almost the same object recognition performance.
+Using a standard teacher-student framework, we compare the performance of student models (MobileNetV1, ResNet-8, VGG-8) distilled from ResNet-18 teachers trained with either color-only or line-drawing $\rightarrow$ color supervision.
+As shown in Table~\ref{tab:distillation_full}, students distilled from teachers developed with the structure-first curriculum consistently outperform those from color-only teachers.
+For example, a MobileNetV1 distilled from a teacher from the structure-first curriculum (trained with 70\%-data to reduce the confounding factor of a stronger teacher) achieves 75.48\% accuracy—exceeding the 73.83\% achieved by the color-only teacher while the two teachers share almost the same object recognition performance.

-These results suggest that line-drawing pretraining not only reduces the complexity of internal representations, but also produces knowledge that is easier to transfer, yielding more performant student models.
+These results suggest that the structure-first curriculum not only reduces the complexity of internal representations, but also produces knowledge that is easier to transfer, yielding more performant student models.